AgencyFit Readiness Assessment™

 We can clearly describe the current workflow the technology is meant to support.

-Major process handoffs, bottlenecks, and workarounds are already visible to stakeholders.
+Major process handoffs, bottlenecks, and workarounds are visible to stakeholders.

 The agency understands where the problem is operational, procedural, or policy-driven rather than purely technical.